Living well with depression

 Pick one of these things to start with:

-• sleep in your bed every night (not in front of the television) and making sure you get to bed early enough for 8 hours a night
+• Sleep in your bed every night (not in front of the television) and make sure you get to bed early enough for 8 hours a night.
+Try to wind down and relax before bedtime with screens wo that your body is more ready for sleep.
+Read more sleep tips

-• keep a bottle of water in your car or handbag
+• Keep a bottle of water in your car or handbag so you can stay hydrated.

-• eat healthy meals with nutrients that give you energy and boost your mood.
-Learn more about healthy eating basics
+• Eat healthy meals with nutrients that give you energy and boost your mood.
+Learn more about healthy eating basics.
+Try to eat regularly even if you don't feel like it.

 3. Cut back on stress

 It’s harder to cope with everyday stress when you’re depressed, so it’s a good idea to find ways to reduce it.
 Being less stressed helps you to be more resilient when times are tough.
-Things you can do to reduce stress include to:
+Things you can do to reduce stress include:

-• get help with any tasks that feel overwhelming, such as doing your tax return, studying for an exam, mowing your lawns or managing your garden
+• Get help with any tasks that feel overwhelming, eg, doing your tax return, studying for an exam, mowing your lawns or managing your garden.

-• do something enjoyable in your leisure time other than just blobbing out in front of a screen, such as reading a good book, listening to music, doing a handicraft or other hobby that involves making something – remember to start small so it’s manageable.
+• Do something enjoyable in your leisure time other than just blobbing out in front of a screen.
+This might be reading a good book, listening to music, doing a handcraft or other hobby that involves making something – remember to start small so it’s manageable.

 4. Get help

 We all need help sometimes.
 Getting help when you need it is a sign of taking responsibility for yourself – it shows strength, not weakness.
-Some things that help include:
+Here are some suggestions that may help:

-• books, online courses and apps that help you understand more about your depression and learn some strategies for managing it – check out the ones on this page as a starting point.
+• Find books, online courses and apps that help you understand more about your depression and learn some strategies for managing it – have a look at the ones listed in 'more information' below as a starting point.

-• joining a support group is great for realising you’re not alone and finding out other people do to manage their depression – find a support group near you, or check out one online if there’s nothing close to you.
+• Joining a support group is great for realising you’re not alone and finding out what other people do to manage their depression – find a support group (external link)near you, or check out one online if there’s nothing close to you.

-• getting medication if you need it – talk to your GP to find out whether antidepressants would be a good idea for you.
+• Get medicine if you need it – talk to your healthcare provider to find out whether antidepressants would be a good idea for you.

 5. Stay connected

-• meet up with friends for a coffee
+• Meet up with a friend for a coffee.

 6. Spend time in nature

-• go to the beach and having a walk or swim
+• Go to the beach and having a walk or swim.
+Walk barefoot in the sand and feel connected to the earth.

-• head to the bush to listen to the natural sounds and smell the fresh air
+• Head to the bush and take time to stand still and listen to the natural sounds and smell the fresh air.

-• do some physical activity outdoors, such going for a run, walk or cycle ride in a park
+• Do some physical activity outdoors, eg, going for a run, walk or cycle ride in a park.

-• get your hands dirty in the garden, planting some vegetables for your whānau
+• Get your hands dirty in the garden, planting some vegetables for your whānau or flowers to bring colour.

 Find out some more ideas for spending time in nature.